 Subject to a Permitted Variance, we also may acquire mortgage loans that have been underwritten by loan sellers' AUS.
+In order to be considered for an AUS Permitted Variance, a loan seller must demonstrate the robustness of its proprietary AUS system and its suitability for underwriting loans delivered to Fannie Mae.
 Before agreeing to acquire loans underwritten by a loan seller's AUS, we review the parameters and data elements that contributed to the evaluations and decisions of the AUS, and we evaluate a significant portfolio of test loans and compare the AUS results to the evaluations of the same loans using DU.
 In addition, on a regular basis, we review loans delivered under a loan seller's AUS and submit them to a DU simulator to assist in evaluating the related risk.
 Based on this ongoing analysis we may make changes to the eligibility terms of our AUS variance, including overlaying minimum credit limits, applying maximum LTV ratios or revoking a loan seller's ability to use the AUS.
-Other than a limited waiver of certain underwriting representations and warranties that is granted to a loan seller that sells an eligible mortgage underwritten with an approved AUS, such loan seller must still make the full array of underwriting representations and warranties to us.
+Other than a limited waiver of certain underwriting representations and warranties that is granted to a loan seller that sells an eligible mortgage underwritten with a permitted AUS, such loan seller must still make the full array of underwriting representations and warranties to us.

-In the first half of 2013, our two largest volume loan sellers as well as the eighth largest loan seller were the only loan sellers whose AUS we had approved.
+During 2012, three loan sellers were permitted to deliver loans underwritten though the loan seller's proprietary AUS.
 In addition, we have authorized additional loan sellers to deliver loans to us that had been evaluated by Freddie Mac's Loan Prospector AUS.